jeffpar/pcjs.v1/pubs/docs/about/README.md

 - Improving overall website design, including structure, appearance and responsiveness

-The PCjs Node web server includes a number of custom Node modules that provide many of the same server-side features found on [jsmachines.net](http://jsmachines.net/), including new ROM and disk image conversion APIs, and a Markdown module that supports a subset of the [Markdown syntax](http://daringfireball.net/projects/markdown/syntax), including extensions to the link syntax that make it easy to embed PCjs machines in Markdown documents.
+The PCjs Node web server includes a number of custom Node modules that provide many of the same server-side features found on the older PHP-based server, including new ROM and disk image conversion APIs, and a Markdown module that supports a subset of the [Markdown syntax](http://daringfireball.net/projects/markdown/syntax), including extensions to the link syntax that make it easy to embed PCjs machines in Markdown documents.